 SAMPLE USVI ITINERARY

-The United States Virgin Islands (USVI) is going to open for charter yacht vacations this summer.
-The British Virgin Islands (BVI) has announced their opening (with serious restrictions), and until all is clear we can still enjoy the beauty that is waiting for us in St Thomas, St John, and St Croix.
+The United States Virgin Islands (USVI) is open for charter yacht vacations this summer.
+The British Virgin Islands (BVI) has announced their opening (with some restrictions), and until all is clear we can still enjoy the beauty that is waiting for us in St Thomas, St John, and St Croix.

 WE OFFER YOU TWO EXCITING ITINERARIES

 After your arrival at the St. Thomas International Airport (STT), a taxi takes you on a scenic drive to the West side of St. Thomas at Red Hook or to Yacht Haven Grande Marina in Charlotte Amalie depending on where your crewed charter yacht is docked or anchored.
 Your crew will advise on transportation and arrival information.

 You may board your yacht at Noon and in Caribbean style, cold local specialty cocktails will be served.
 From American Yacht Harbor in Red Hook, you can motor or sail to Cinnamon Bay on St. John for lunch onboard.
 Snorkel the nearby reefs and then take a leisurely sail to Maho Bay, St. John where you can enjoy watching the turtles come up for air, walk on the beach, or paddleboard around the bay which is very protected for your night anchorage.
 This is also where we have enjoyed memorable sunsets while sipping on a cold beverage and hors d’oeuvres.
 Just a good way to unwind after traveling to paradise.